-The RSHE and Wellbeing team are trained regularly, through the Whole Staff Pastoral INSET where external providers who are experts in their respective fields come in to deliver relevant topics.
-Additionally, regular opportunities are taken to share best practice amongst teachers.
-Further, many staff attend professional development seminars externally and share the latest thinking with colleagues.
+The RSHE and Wellbeing team are trained regularly, through the Whole Staff Pastoral INSET where external providers who are experts in their respective fields come in to deliver lectures on relevant topics.
+Additionally, regular opportunities are taken to share best practice amongst teachers and house staff, including through the analysis of scenarios.
+Members of the RSHE & Wellbeing Dept and many other interested staff attend professional development seminars externally in order to share the latest thinking with colleagues.